EmbodyTheLogos/AlgorithmsFromAICourse/README.md

 # AlgorithmsFromAICourse
-The test cases the algorithms are in the PDF files that correspond to each .py files
+The test cases for the algorithms are in the PDF files that correspond to each .py files